semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Projects

 A project is the way Semaphore 2.0 organizes, stores and processes GitHub repositories.
-As a result each Semaphore 2.0 project has an one-to-one relationship with a GitHub repository.
+As a result each Semaphore 2.0 project has a relationship with a single GitHub repository.

 However, the same GitHub repository can be assigned to multiple Semaphore 2.0 projects.
-Additionally, the same project can exist under multiple Semaphore 2.0 organizations and that deleting a Semaphore 2.0 project from an organization will not automatically delete that project from the other organizations that project exists in.
+Additionally, the same project can exist under multiple Semaphore 2.0 organizations and deleting a Semaphore 2.0 project from an organization will not automatically delete that project from the other organizations that project exists in.
 Last, the related GitHub repository will remain intact after deleting a project from Semaphore 2.0.

-You can use the same project name under multiple organizations but you cannot use the same project name more than once under a single organization.
+You can use the same project name in multiple organizations but you cannot use the same project name more than once under the same organization.

 ### Dashboards